akanik/pa-tax-calculator/about-the-data.md

 We then took that total cost of taxed goods and multiplied it by .07 to get the current estimated sales tax paid and .076 to get the estimated sales tax paid under Wolf’s plan.

-We were going to use the Bureau of Labor Statistics’ 2013 Consumer Expenditure Survey, which estimates spending across a variety of categories.
+We were going to use the Bureau of Labor Statistics' 2013 Consumer Expenditure Survey, which estimates spending across a variety of categories.
 This was going to allow us to not only account for the increase in the sales tax rate, but also the sales tax expansion to new goods and services.

 However, we decided not to use this methodology because it required us to make too many judgement calls about whether to include categories that contained some goods that were taxed and some goods that were not taxed.